breddtest/happybirthday/README.md

 # happybirthday
-An animation to say "Happy Birthday" to someone.
+A website to say "Happy Birthday" to someone.